shacron/sled/README.md

 ### Machine

-The __machine__ component is the user API for sled, allowing a user to create and configure a machine.
+The __machine__ component allows a user to create and configure a machine.
 A base machine includes only a __bus__ device.
 The cores, devices, memory, and the associated base addresses for these components are configurable by the user.

 ### Core

 The __core__ component is an ISA-level software emulator of a CPU core.
 Currently RISCV (rv32 and rv64) is implemented, as well as a few extensions.
-A user defines the core configuration they need and the machine will create it.
+A user defines the core configuration they desire and the machine will create it.
 They can then manipulate the core's register state, memory, and direct it to execute instructions.

 ### Bus and Memory